-There are many reasons why you might want to prototype.
-You can use a prototype to think through a design idea.
+A prototype is a demo learning designers use for a variety of reasons.
+You can use an eLearning prototype to think through a design idea.
 You can use a prototype to show others how something will function or look and feel.
-And you can prototype to test ideas and get input from users.
+And you can prototype to test ideas and get feedback from users.

 - Serve as a cognitive aid to help you implement your varied ideas